vNAAATS/vatsim-NAAATS/README.md

 # VATSIM North Atlantic Advanced Air Traffic System
-vOTCS is a plugin designed to revolutionise day-to-day oceanic operations on the VATSIM network.
+vNAAATS is a plugin designed to revolutionise day-to-day oceanic operations on the VATSIM network.